rosberry/general/README.md

 general bootstrap config update --template <path to templates>
 ```

 And one more bootstrap feature - you can run additional shell commands after bootstrap.
-To specyfy them run
+To specify them run
 ```bash
 general bootstrap config update shell --add <executable>
 ```